 Sharing a journey with just one person halves the amount of fuel used – saving the drivers and passengers money (Liftshare members save over £1,000 a year3 on average).
 Fewer cars on the road also means fewer emissions, less traffic and more parking spaces available – so it’s good news for everyone!

 Over 700,000 people are already using Liftshare.
-To help get even more drivers to share journeys during, July and September, we've offered 500 at Esso to everyone who signed up to Liftshare.
-But the rewards won't stop here as we're busy preparing other offers for people who use Liftshare, so make sure to sign up and be the first to know.
+To help get even more drivers to share journeys during the summer, we offered up to 3,000 Nectar points at Esso to everyone who completed 10 Liftshare trips.
+But the rewards won't stop there as we're busy preparing other offers for people who use Liftshare, so make sure to sign up and be the first to know.

 A quarter of cars on the road during the morning ‘rush hour’ are doing the school run4.
 We’ve teamed up with the innovative school transport app HomeRun to help reduce the number of school runs made by car.